akka/akka/akka-docs-dev/rst/java/stream-flows-and-basics.rst

 The objects :class:`Source` and :class:`Sink` define various ways to create sources and sinks of elements.
 The following examples show some of the most useful constructs (refer to the API documentation for more details):

-.. includecode:: code/docs/stream/FlowDocSpec.scala#source-sink
+.. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/FlowDocTest.java#source-sink

 There are various ways to wire up different parts of a stream, the following examples show some of the available options:

-.. includecode:: code/docs/stream/FlowDocSpec.scala#flow-connecting
+.. includecode:: ../../../akka-samples/akka-docs-java-lambda/src/test/java/docs/stream/FlowDocTest.java#flow-connecting

-.. _back-pressure-explained-scala:
+.. _back-pressure-explained-java:

 Back-pressure explained
 -----------------------